 Hypothesis #1:

-Table 4 summarizes the results from the first regression analysis .
+Table 4 summarizes the results from the first regression analysis, whether prior victimization predicts the victimization during the incarceration.
 Results of the multivariate regression demonstrate a significant relationship between prior sexual abuse and victimization during incarceration (B= .06, p <.001) indicating that inmates who experienced prior sexual abuse were significantly more likely to experience victimization during incarceration.

 Prior physical abuse was also significantly related to victimization during incarceration (B= .10, p <.001) indicating that inmates who experienced prior physical abuse were more likely to experience victimization during incarceration.
 A significant relationship was found between mental health and victimization during incarceration (B= .07, p <.001) indicating that as the number of mental health diagnoses (past or current) an inmate has increases, the risk of being victimized during incarceration also increases.